kdoore/CS2335-Gitbook/player_gameobject.md

 [Unity RigidBody Documentation](http://docs.unity3d.com/Manual/class-Rigidbody.html)
  Rigidbodies enable your GameObjects to act under the control of physics.
 The Rigidbody can receive forces and torque to make your objects move in a realistic way.
 [Rigidbody 2D](http://docs.unity3d.com/Manual/class-Rigidbody2D.html), the difference that in 2D, objects can only move in the XY plane and can only rotate on an axis perpendicular to that plane.
+Remember to set gravity to 0 if you don't want it to impact your objects.

 ###Colliders